-Mobster, fugitive.
-Born James Bulger on September 3, 1929, in Dorchester, Massachusetts.
-One of six children born to Roman Catholic Irish-American parents, Whitey (so-named for his white-blond hair) grew up in a South Boston public-housing project.
+Whitey Bulger was born James Joseph Bulger Jr. on September 3, 1929, in Dorchester, Massachusetts.
+One of six children born to Roman Catholic Irish-American parents, Whitey—a moniker he was given for his white-blond hair—grew up in a South Boston public-housing project.
 His father worked as a longshoreman.
-Bulger was a troublemaker as a child, and even lived out the childhood fantasy of running away with the circus when he was ten years old.
+Bulger was a troublemaker as a child, and even lived out the childhood fantasy of running away with the circus when he was 10 years old.

-Whitey Bulger was first arrested at age 14 for stealing, and his criminal record escalated from there.
+Whitey Bulger was first arrested when he was 14 years old, for stealing, and his criminal record continued to escalate from there.
 As a youth, he was arrested for larceny, forgery, assault and battery, and armed robbery and served five years in a juvenile reformatory.
 Upon his release, he joined the Air Force where he served time in military jail for assault before being arrested for going AWOL.
 Nonetheless, he received an honorable discharge in 1952.